Choi Myung-gil

 Choi Myung-gil (born November 11, 1962) is a South Korean actress.
 Choi received several Best Actress awards for her portrayal of a proprietress who rents out her comic book shop as an overnight shelter in the 1994 film Rosy Life (also known as La Vie en Rose).
 She has also starred in numerous television dramas, notably Marriage (1993), Tears of the Dragon (1996), Empress Myeongseong (2001), and Again, My Love (2009).

 Biography

 Choi is married to politician and lawmaker Kim Han-gil; Kim is chairman of the Democratic Party and co-chairman of the New Politics Alliance for Democracy.
 The couple have two sons.

+Career

+In 2023, Choi starred in TV Chosun's fantasy melodrama series Durian's Affair.